Periasamy Kumaran

-Periasamy Kumaran (born 23 January 1969) is an Indian diplomat from 1992 batch of Indian Foreign Service who is currently serving as Secretary (East) in Ministry of External Affairs of India.
-Before that he served as High Commissioner of India to Singapore and as an Indian Ambassador to Qatar.
+Periasamy Kumaran (born 23 January 1969) is an Indian diplomat from the 1992 batch of Indian Foreign Service who is currently serving as the High Commissioner of India to the United Kingdom.
+Before that he served as the Secretary (East) in Ministry of External Affairs of India, the High Commissioner of India to Singapore and as the Indian Ambassador to Qatar.

-Early and life education
+Early life and education

-Periasamy Kumaran was born on 23 January 1969.
-He was educated at the Indian Institute of Technology, Madras (Chennai) with a B.Tech degree in Electronics and Communication engineering.
+Kumaran was born on 23 January 1969 in Madurai, Tamil Nadu.
+He graduated from the Indian Institute of Technology, Madras in Chennai with a B.Tech degree in Electronics and Communication Engineering.